Harlem Beat: Creation and conception

 Initially Nishiyama planned for the series to be only about street basketball, but later added a school-based team.

 Nishiyama had made multiple submissions to show her editors that she had the aptitude to maintain a manga series in a weekly magazine.
 She stated that initially Harlem Beat did not sell well and that she attended meetings with her editor on how to rectify this, but that sales improved in a manner she described as a "kamikaze"; she stated that working on the manga became "overwhelming" as merchandising occurred.

 English version

 Thompson stated it was "the first serious sports manga published in America."
 Some editing of nudity and self-insert references as well as changes of character names are in the English version.
 Thompson argued "the Americanization and changed names don't hurt the story that much".

 The English publication did not include volumes 10 and 11; a summary of volumes 10 and 11 was included in Volume 12.

+The English version refers to basketball players who were prominent in the 1990s.

+Thompson stated this in regards to the atmosphere of the English version: "the mixing of Japanese and Western names gives it the feeling that it could take place in any big city."